dead-channel-jp/dead-channel-jp/manuscripts/about.md

 - Born in Chiba City.
 - Living or having lived in Chiba City.
-- Done working or going to School in Chiba City before.
+- Working or attending school / having worked or attended school in Chiba City.

 ### Purpose